Jess Tjeerdsma

 Jess Tjeerdsma (July 25, 1907 – August 20, 1977) was an American politician and farmer from South Dakota.
-Born near Running Water, he served as the country treasurer of Bon Homme County for 14 years, beginning around 1959.
+Born near Running Water, he served as the county treasurer of Bon Homme County for 14 years, beginning around 1959.
 In 1974, he was elected to the South Dakota Senate as a member of the Republican Party.
+Throughout his tenure in the Senate, Tjeerdsma was a proponent of several bills, including one that proposed a 6.5% corporate income tax in South Dakota, which was defeated in the state House of Representatives.
 He served until August 19, 1977, when he resigned due to ongoing health problems.
 The following day, Tjeerdsma died at a hospital in Tyndall.